 We are a non-profit organization striving to enhance the cultural appreciation of Salinans.

-Knowledgeable experts on birds take participants through the Lakewood forest to identify birds, nesting habitants, food sources and defensive tactics.
+Knowledgeable experts on trees take participants through the Lakewood forest to identify trees.

 Learn about sustainable practices from Salina organizations, businesses, schools, and restaurants.
 See what it takes to become more self sufficient as a community from the folks at Prairieland Market and through programs offered by Lakewood Discovery Center.
 Find out about simple changes we each can make to improve our quality of life from the friendly staff at Household Hazardous Waste, Skyfire Seeds, First Saturday Bike Group, Salina CAREs, Images Recycling, National Audubon Society, Kansas Native Plant Society, and Dyck Arboretum.
 Often these changes save us money.
 Experience these great attractions and much more!
 Get ideas!
 Eat local food!
 Sign up for prizes!
 Have fun!
 FREE!